kthohr/stats/README.md

 ## List of available distributons

-cdf, pdf, quantile, and random variable generation:
+cdf, pdf, quantile, and random variable generation are available for the following distributions:

 * Bernoulli
 * Beta